epilepsypredictions/AED-withdrawal/README.md

 # AED withdrawal

-This page contains a tool to aid in the decision to withdraw anti-epileptic drugs.
+This page contains an Excel tool to aid in the decision to withdraw anti-epileptic drugs.
 The tool predicts the risk of seizure recurrence at two and five years, and the chance of being seizure-free at ten years after starting anti-epileptic drug withdrawal.

-The development and validation of the tool is described in the following
-publication: # manuscript in submission, reference will be added after publication #
+The tool is an adaptation of two nomograms.
+The development and validation of these nomograms is described in the following publication: # manuscript is in submission, the reference will be added after publication #